 You don't mind spending a little extra – There is one significant drawback to inverter generators.
 They do cost more.
 But if you’re going to be using personal electronics, it’s probably better to account for the increased cost of an inverter generator.

 You need something light – Most of the best inverter generators are less than 100 pounds in weight, and the larger ones usually have some sort of telescoping handle and wheels to help move it around.
 So when you need a light, portable generator, you should go with an inverter generator.

 Now that you’ve determined that you should be getting an inverter generator, you might be wondering about what sort of features you should be looking for.
 Here are seven things that you should take a look at and how they can impact what sort of generator you should be getting.

-Location is important when it comes to choosing the type of inverter generator that you’ll need.
+The best inverter generator for you will depend to some extent on where you'll use it.
 Some locations demand a larger generator simply because you’re going to need more power.
 Here are four locations you might want an inverter generator and the power that they supply.

-- As backup Power – If you want an inverter generator for your home, remember that it isn’t going to be large enough to run everything.
+- As backup power – If you want a generator for your home, remember that it isn’t going to be large enough to run everything.
 An inverter generator, and the clean power it provides, is designed to power your personal electronics and other devices like that.
 Look for something that can handle the wattage load of all the devices you want to run.
 We’ll provide a chart that has a list of common wattages at the end of this section.

 • Fuel Type

 In general, most inverter generators run on regular unleaded gasoline.
 However, dual fuel generators can use LP tanks that you can pick up at nearly any gas station or Walt-Mart.
 While propane does provide a lower wattage output than gasoline, having the choice between the two is a great option.
 If you’re in an area where you might not be able to get to the gas station, having a couple of tanks of propane stored safely can help you survive a winter storm power outage.